-As of HIPE version 0.6.7, the SPIRE pipelines are in fact integrated within HIPE, which should make the execution of pipeline processing much more straightforward, without having to deal with individual scripts.
+In HIPE version 1.2, the SPIRE pipelines are in fact integrated within HIPE, which should make the execution of pipeline processing much more straightforward, without having to deal with individual scripts.
 To do this,

-- load in your HIPE section a SPIRE photometry observation; - select the observation context in the Variables view of HIPE, - go in the Task view, look in the "Applicable" list, and you'll find a task called spirePipeline (where can be PointSource, LargeMap etc), - double click on it, and a GUI will appear; - click on "accept" and it will run the pipeline script for you.
+- load in your HIPE section a SPIRE photometry observation; - select the observation context in the Variables view of HIPE, - go in the Task view, look in the "Applicable" list, and you'll find a task called spire\\\\Pipeline (where \\\\ can be PointSource, LargeMap etc), - double click on it, and a GUI will appear; - click on "accept" and it will run the pipeline script for you.